-Yes, if your hen is injured she's probably in a lot of pain.
+Yes, if your hen is injured, she's probably in a lot of pain.
 They're not very good at communicating with us that there's something wrong.
 I'm assuming this is because of instinct.
-They don't want it to show if they're weak, injured, or hurting.
-They'll be more likely to become a target for predators!
-You won't see pain in her facial expressions.
-She probably won't cry out about it, either.
+They don't want to show if they're weak, injured, or hurting because they'll be more likely to become a target for predators!
 That doesn't mean she isn't feeling it, though.

-*NOTE: Aspirin acts as a blood thinner.
-Do not give your hen aspirin if the wound is still bleeding.
-It will prevent the blood from clotting and this will make it much more difficult to stop the bleeding.
+Aspirin acts as a blood thinner.
+Do not give your hen aspirin if the wound is still bleeding as it will prevent the blood from clotting, and this will make it much more difficult to stop the bleeding.
 Wait until it has stopped completely before you give her the aspirin.

-Be sure to change bandaging and clean the wound two to three times a day.
-I used a hydrogen peroxide solution to clean the wound every time I changed the bandage.
-Simply mix one part hydrogen peroxide with two parts water in a clean spray bottle.
-Gently spray it on the wound (use the light spritz setting, not the rough stream!), making sure to get it well cleaned.
-I let it foam for a few seconds, and then I gently patted with clean gauze to dry.
-Then I reapplied dry gauze and the bandage.
+Be sure to change the bandaging and clean the wound two to three times a day.
+You can use a sterile saline solution to clean the wound when you change the bandage.
+Gently spray it on the wound (use the light spritz setting, not the rough stream!) to clean it well.
+Gently pat it dry with clean gauze and reapply dry gauze and the bandage.

 I kept my hen in a bandage until I could clearly see the wound scabbing over pretty well.
 It took about three days before I decided she didn't need the bandage anymore.

 I could tell that my hen was incredibly unhappy being quarantined in my bathroom.
-After about five days in solitary, I let her go outside to play with her sisters.
+After about five days in solitary confinement, I let her go outside to play with her sisters.
 I waited until I was confident that her wound was healing well, and I started out slow.
-I read that it might be difficult to reintroduce her to the flock and with the risk of the other chickens attacking her, I wanted to err on the safe side.
+I read that it might be difficult to reintroduce her to the flock, and with the risk of the other chickens attacking her, I wanted to err on the safe side.

-- You might want to use gloves.
-I personally don't bother, ever.
-But some may argue that handling a chicken, let alone and injured one, is incredibly unsanitary.
-If you do choose not to wear gloves, be sure to wash your hands before and after you handle the hen.
+- Gloves: You might want to use gloves.
+Some may argue that handling a chicken, let alone an injured one, is incredibly unsanitary.
+If you don't have gloves, be sure to wash your hands before and after you handle the hen.
 That will help keep this whole process clean.

-- If you find an injury on one of your hens, be sure to check her for more injuries.
+- Check for More Injuries: If you find an injury on one of your hens, be sure to check her for more injuries.
 Those feathers can be really good at hiding wounds!
-And while you're at it, check your other hens out, too.
+While you're at it, check your other hens out, too.
 This is especially important if you don't know where the injury came from.
-Something may have happened to more than one members of the flock.
+Something may have happened to more than one member of the flock.

-- While in quarantine, your hen would appreciate something to entertain her.
+- Offer Enrichment: While in quarantine, your hen will appreciate something to entertain her.
 In addition to food and water, she needs something to play with since she doesn't have the mental stimulation that is normally provided by the great outdoors.
-I borrowed some toys from my parakeets for my hen while she was indoors and she seemed to appreciate it a great deal.
+I borrowed some clean toys from my parakeets for my hen while she was indoors, and she seemed to appreciate it a great deal.